Frequently Asked Questions

-Phone and video sessions are 45-minutes.
+Phone and video sessions are 25 or 50-minutes.

 What if I come in once and don’t like it?

-You’re under no obligation to stay.
+You’re under no obligation to return.
 If working with me doesn’t feel like a good fit, please let me know and I’ll see if I can refer you to a colleague.
 I do advise at least three sessions with any therapist in order to get a feel for their approach and whether it can help you.